wkandersen/MLOps_99/reports/README.md

 >
 > Answer:

  To make sure that experiments are reproducible, we used Hydra which was also explained the last questions.
 In our code we loaded the hyperparameters with hydra by calling the `@hydra.main(config_path="config", config_name="config", version_base="1.3")` in the code.
-After this we could could call the hyperparameters located in the config.yaml file by using `hparams = config.hyperparameters`.
+After this we could call the hyperparameters located in the config.yaml file by using `hparams = config.hyperparameters`.
 Now all the hyperparameters defined in the config.yaml would be called by `hparams["name_of_hparam"]`, this ensured that any changes to the config file would be loaded into the code.
 This made it easy to reproduce the experiments as we could just change the hyperparameters in the config file and then run the code again.

 ### Question 14